 Congratulations to Seth Flaxman on his new faculty position, as a lecturer in statistics and data science at Imperial College London!

-Daniel was named Associate Editor of two journals: Security Informatics and ACM Transactions on Management Information Systems.
+Daniel has recently been named Associate Editor of three journals: Security Informatics, ACM Transactions on Management Information Systems, and Decision Sciences.

 Our paper on Semantic Scan: Detecting Subtle, Spatially Localized Events in Text Streams was named the winner of this year’s Yelp Dataset Challenge.
 Our approach for identifying emerging topics can be used both for public health (detecting “novel” outbreaks with rare or previously unseen symptom patterns) as well as identifying emerging regional business trends.
 Thanks to both Yelp and CMU for their very nice press coverage of this work!